Nicolas Winding Refn: 2010: Hollywood breakthrough

 He directed an extended Gucci commercial featuring Blake Lively and himself in a brief cameo, which premiered at the 2012 Venice Film Festival.
 The short film is entitled Gucci Premiere.
 He also directed the music video for his frequent collaborator Peter Peter's band Bleeder, which featured his wife Liv Corfixen as a crazy nurse.
 He also directed a series of Lincoln commercials starring Matthew McConaughey.

-Future projects

-On August 14, 2016, Refn announced via his Twitter page that his next project would be titled The Avenging Silence, calling it "Ian Fleming + William Burroughs + NWR = The Avenging Silence" and posted images for Fleming's novel Dr. No and for Burroughs's novel The Soft Machine.
-Variety reported that producer Lene Borglum described the purported plot as following: "[A] former European spy [accepts] a mission from a Japanese businessman to take down the head of a Yakuza boss in Japan".

-Teaching

 In 2019, Cannes Film Festival announced that it would host a masterclass with Refn on working in Film and TV.